-Questions address the dynamics of security and insecurity, the structural patterns of global poverty and disadvantage, and the evolving international balances and imbalances of state power.
-The Global Insecurities Centre, Centre for East Asian Studies , Critical States of Security Network and International Politics Group generate activities that contribute to this theme.
+This cluster addresses questions around the dynamics of security and insecurity, the structural patterns of global poverty and disadvantage, and the evolving international balances and imbalances of state power.
+The Global Insecurities Centre, Centre for East Asian Studies , and International Politics Group generate activities that contribute to this theme.

 Topics include the changing patterns of ethnic relations and identification; multiculturalism, religion and liberal democracy; Muslim minorities in the West; migration, return migration and transnational communities; and transnational elite migration.
 The Centre for Ethnicity and Citizenship and the Migration reading group advance this research agenda.

 Studies focus on European governance and the European Union; the relationship between European Union institutions and national policies; European civil society; Europeanization processes, and the transformation of the European public sphere.
-This research is supported by the activities of the Network for European Political Communications and the European Governance reading group.
+This research is supported by the activities of the European Governance reading group.